ghostdevv/website/src/content/blog/build-a-cross-platform-app-with-tauri.md

 import { invoke } from '@tauri-apps/api/tauri';

 async function run() {
 	const result = await invoke('greet', {
 		// Because of how powerful Rust's macros are, Tauri can workout that the parameter our greet command takes is called "name"
-        name: 'Willow'
+		name: 'Willow',
 	});

 	console.log(result); // Hello Willow!
 }

-run()
+run();
 ```

 # File Reading app